IvanCastillo1986/computer-systems-cyber-guide/processes/Android-boot-up.md

 user presses power button -> SoC chip powers on -> Boot ROM code executes from chip's ROM ->

 2. Bootloader

+# Vulnerabilities
+Vulnerabilities boot-up.
+Malware can inject itself before the OS even loads.
+This means that the boot process is an attack vector.